 What Are Implant-Supported Dentures?

-Implant-supported dentures are dentures that are designed to take the force of your bite and direct it fully through the dental implants into your bone.
-They are really designed to ensure you have the most natural and effective bite possible.
+Implant-supported dentures are dentures that use dental implants to support the force of your bite.
+The implants fully support the force into the jaw bone to give you the most natural and effective bite possible.

-In general implant-supported dentures are more expensive as they require more dental implants and have to be made out of higher quality materials.
+In general implant-supported dentures are more expensive as they require more dental implants and made out of higher quality materials.
 They often cannot use mini implants, so people need a good amount of bone to support them.
-These dentures are less likely to be removable dentures.
+These dentures are less likely to be removable denture implants.

-These dentures have the benefit of not coming out while talking or eating, and giving somewhat improved bite force, but they don’t fully replicate your natural bite.
-They should be taken out at night for cleaning.
+These dentures have the benefit of not coming out while talking or eating and giving somewhat improved bite force, but they don’t fully replicate your natural bite.
+Patients should remove their implant-retained dentures at night for cleaning.

-Both types of dentures can give great cosmetic and functional results, so picking the right choice for you depends on some related factors that can determine how each will fit into your lifestyle.
+Both types of dentures can give great cosmetic and functional results, so picking the right type of implant dentistry for you depend on some related factors that can determine how each will fit into your lifestyle.

-Health: If you have conditions like TMJ or sleep apnea that will benefit from the support of having your dentures in at night, you should look at permanently affixed implant-supported dentures, which have the strength to help with your conditions and won’t have to be removed at night.
+If you have conditions like TMJ or sleep apnea that will benefit from the support of having your dentures in at night, you should look at permanently affixed implant-supported dentures, which have the strength to help with your conditions.
+You also don’t need to remove them at night.

-The best way to decide which is right for you is to schedule a consultation with an Orange County implant dentist.
-Please call Rice Dentistry in Irvine at today for an appointment.
+The best way to decide whether implant retained dentures or removable denture implants are right for you is to schedule a consultation with an Orange County implant dentist.
+Please call Rice Dentistry in Irvine at (949) 551-5902 today for an appointment.